TritonDataCenter/sdc-cloudapi/docs/index.md

         });
     }

-With this code, you can poll when a machine with a given uuid has rebooted by
+With this code, you can poll when an instance with a given uuid has rebooted by
 doing:

-    waitForAction(machine, 'reboot', (new Date()), function (err) {
+    waitForAction(instance, 'reboot', (new Date()), function (err) {
         if (err) {
             // .. something failed
         } else {
-            // ...all good, reboot happened successfully and machine is running }
+            // ...all good, reboot happened successfully and instance is running }
     });